• Home

 Which Coding System do the Banks and the Business Credit Reporting Agencies Use?

-This means that you could get a denial for a loan or a business credit card based on your business classification.
-Some SIC codes can trigger automatic turn-downs, higher premiums, and reducing credit limits for your business.
+This means that you could get a denial for a business loan or a business credit card based on your business classification.
+Some SIC codes can trigger automatic turn-downs for business loans, higher premiums from an insurance company, and reduced credit limits for your business.

 You must be careful when you choose NAICS codes for your company.
-The Internal Revenue Service will use the NAICS code that you select.
-This is to determine if your business tax returns are comparable to the other businesses in your industry.
+The Internal Revenue Service will use the NAICS code that you select to determine if your business tax returns are comparable to the other businesses in your industry.

 Therefore, if your tax deductions do not reasonably resemble the other businesses in your industry, your business could be subject to an audit.